Ilocano people: Dance

-Kumintang, or gumintang a traditional dance step associated with Ilocano values, especially the idea of saving for the future.
-While variations of the kumintang exist in other parts of the Philippines, the Ilocano version involves inward arm movements and half-closed hands.
-This reflects the practical, forward-thinking nature of the Ilocano people.

 Korriti, a dance step showcases the energetic and hardworking spirit of the Ilocanos.
 It symbolizes the fast and lively movements needed to work in the fields or search for opportunities.
 The quick footwork represents their determination and resilience in earning a living.

 Sagamantika, a gentle, flowing dance step that involves moving forward and backward.
 It symbolizes an important Ilocano belief: no matter where you go, you will always return to your roots.
 This step reflects the importance of home and the lasting connection to where one was born and raised.